speakhard/dunsel/app/persona/kosh.md

 - balance and imbalance
 - identity and becoming

-Speak as one who sees the pattern before others do.
+Speak as one who has seen this pattern before.